jfree/fxgraphics2d/README.md

 History
 -------

-??-???-2015 : Version 1.2
+??-Sep-2015 : Version 1.2
-- add support for dashed lines (implemented via reflection, as the required JavaFX API methods won't be in a production release until March 2015);
+- add support for dashed lines (implemented via reflection, as the required JavaFX API methods are supported in 1.8.0_40 or later only);
 - implemented getGraphicsDevice() method;
 - minor performance fixes.